 So what lessons can we learn from Trickster?
 Here are the key blessings of the trickster archetype:

 1. The trickster manifests what we wish for but are too afraid or meek to ask for or actualise.
 Whether it is changing careers, moving house, relocating or investing more time in a relationship or following our dreams.
 The trickster breaks what we no longer want and makes room for the new.
 The trickster makes the time and space for what we’ve secretly been craving.
 It may not seem like it at the time but they are a catalyst of change.

 2.The trickster coming helps identify what is best for our soul and cares little as to what is best for our reputation and pride.
 He unwraps us from the constant need to achieve and produce and impress.
 He can lead to soul searching.
 He can knock us off course but this can eventually lead to us being on the right path.

 3. The trickster is our natural “eject” button that pulls out of a crash course leading us precisely to a life devoid of soul.
 Even though the trickster’s tricks feel like a crash landing, the trick is a rescue mission bringing us out of our ego and into our soul.
-Anyone who values humility should befriend this archetype.

 4. A trickster experience brings disappointment and elation.
 The trickster archetype teaches us the divine truth that everything contains its opposite.
 When we stop trying to frame experiences as either good or bad, we come closer to the sacred.